pippinbarr/cart253/outline.md

 * Read, understand and write JavaScript
 * Comfortably use the arts-oriented library p5 to make digital art
-* Use programming to explore and express their ideas
+* Begin to use programming to explore and express their ideas

 ## Key activities